nashville-software-school/bangazon-inc/book-1-orientation/chapters/QUEST.md

                     4, 20
                 );

-                // "Awesomness" is like our Adventurer's current "score"
+                // "Awesomeness" is like our Adventurer's current "score"
                 // A higher Awesomeness is better

                 // Here we set some reasonable min and max values.
-                //  If a Adventurer has an Awesomeness greater than the max, they are truly awesome
+                //  If an Adventurer has an Awesomeness greater than the max, they are truly awesome
-                //  If a Adventurer has an Awesomeness less than the min, they are terrible int minAwesomeness = 0;
+                //  If an Adventurer has an Awesomeness less than the min, they are terrible int minAwesomeness = 0;
                 int maxAwesomeness = 100;